grow/grow.dev/content/docs/extensions/preprocessor-legacy.md

 ---
 # $title: Legacy Preprocessors
-$title: Create Preprocessors
+$title: Create preprocessors
 $category: Extensions
 $order: 5.3
 ---
-# Legacy Preprocessors
+# Legacy preprocessors

 Sites can define custom preprocessors to do pretty much anything at build time and run time.
 Custom preprocessors can leverage all of the builtin preprocessor